secretstartups/handbook/content/handbook/security/security-operations/secops-oncall.md

 ## SIRT On-Call Paging

-### Workflow
+### On-Call Paging Workflow

 The SIRT On-Call paging workflow is currently designed to follow this escalation path:
 1. The first page goes to our incident slack channel.
-1. All Security Engineers in the sunny region are paged after 5 minutes of no response, with one designated weekday On-Call Security Engineer per region.
+1. All Security Engineers in the sunny region are paged after 5 minutes of no response, with one designated On-Call Security Engineer per region during the week.
+During the weekend, one person will have volunteered for sole responsibility of weekend coverage.
+The on-call page will occur either all at once, or in a round-robin fashion.
 Team members not designated as the On-Call Security Engineer can and should provide assistance if the On-Call Security Engineer misses the page.
+When weekend assistance is provided, team members should request taking time off in lieu with their manager, and target 1:1 (hour for hour) time off, immediately following the weekend as long as proper coverage is available.
-1. The Security Operations manager in the sunny region is paged as a backup after 25 minutes.
+1. The Security Operations manager in the sunny region is paged as a backup if the team members don't acknowledge the pages.
-1. Security Managers who volunteer as backups are then paged.
+1. Security Managers who volunteer as backups are paged if SIRT does not acknowledge the previous pages.
-1. The Security Operations Director is paged after one hour of no acknowledgment.
+1. The Security Operations Director is paged if Security Managers don't acknowledgment the pages.

 ### SIRT On-Call Paging Duties